Back to Blog

 Common problems and solutions

-Your landlord refuses to provide the Wohnungsgeberbestätigung.
-This is illegal.
-German law requires landlords to provide this confirmation within two weeks of your move-in date.
-If they refuse, you can report them to the local authorities, and they face fines up to 1,000 euros.
-In practice, most landlords simply do not know about this requirement rather than deliberately refusing.
-Sending them a polite message with a link to the official form and relevant law usually resolves the issue.
+The second frequent issue is a landlord refusing to provide the Wohnungsgeberbestätigung.
+This is illegal — German law requires landlords to provide it within two weeks of move-in, and refusing carries fines up to 1,000 euros.
+In practice, most landlords simply do not know about the requirement.
+A polite message with a link to the official form and the relevant law (§ 19 BMG) usually resolves it on the same day.
+If you are subletting and the main tenant is uncooperative, try going directly to the landlord — most will sign a confirmation for you once the situation is explained.

 If you cannot get SCHUFA without the Anmeldung